MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Get-Item.md

 ### System.Management.Automation.PSUICultureVariable

-The cmdlet outputs this type when accessing the `Variable:` drives.
+The cmdlet outputs these types when accessing the `Variable:` drives.

 ### Microsoft.WSMan.Management.WSManConfigContainerElement#ComputerLevel